Genetics: Kashmiri short flowering

 Vegetative: 6 – 8 weeks

-Flowering: 9 -11 weeks indoors.
+Flowering: 9 -11 weeks max (indoors).
 Late September – Early October outdoors

 Effects: Clear-headed.
-Good for high-productivity situations.
-Hiking.
-Working.
-Sports.
+Good for high-productivity situations. hiking. working. sports.
+Uplifting, euphoric

 Characteristics: Large trichomes.
 High flower to leaf ratio.
 Drought and cold tolerant, with high mold resistance.
 Colors tend to fade to golds, coppers, and red wine maroons.

 At the northernmost tip of India and along the border with Pakistan.
-In the shadows of the valleys of the Himalayas, you’ll find the hashplants of Azad Jammu & Kashmir.
-Kashmiri farmers are famous for their hashish.
-On par with the best of Malana, Lebanese, and Moroccan.
+In the shadows of the valleys of the Himalayas, you’ll find the hashplants of Jammu & Kashmir.
+Kashmiri farmers are famous for their hashish on par with the best of Malana, Lebanese, and Moroccan.

 The structure suggests sativa ancestry from the south, as opposed to the squat, leafy indicas to the north and west.
 Heavy rains and the risk of early winters create hardy, fast-flowering plants and a long history of cultivation in high humidity lead to long petioles and a high flower to leaf ratio that allows trapped moisture to evaporate.